12 Dec In a crowded utilities market the customer experience is everything

 How we helped Utilita with their digital transformation

-Through digitising labour-intensive processes, Utilita freed up time to focus on delivering a better customer service and a more streamlined service.
+Through digitising labour-intensive processes, Utilita freed up time to focus on delivering better customer service and more streamlined service.
 Introducing end-to-end operations from the perspective of the customer helped them to respond more quickly to issues and meet customer service expectations in a data-driven world.

-By reshaping the customer relationship and delivering a personalised service, you can increase loyalty and satisfaction, reducing the odds of having to cut costs in order to stay competitive.
+By reshaping the customer relationship and delivering personalised service, you can increase loyalty and satisfaction, reducing the odds of having to cut costs in order to stay competitive.

 If you’d like to discuss anything in this article in more detail, please connect with me on LinkedIn.
 Or if you’d like to learn more about how you can optimise your IT estate, download our copy of the Optimal Office report.